-SET ↓ $ ightarrow$ units params inputs ouputs comms tm/log $\overline{SETUP}$ test end DEFAULT VAR Select the main menu variable to display on power up or when the display timeout period has elapsed if it is enabled.
-Press or to select the default variable display.
+SET) ↓ $\blacktriangleright$ ) units params inputs ouputs comms tm/log $\operatorname{SETUP}$ test end DEFAULT VAR Select the main menu variable to display on power up or when the display timeout period has elapsed if it is enabled.
+Press $\blacktriangle$ or $\checkmark$ to select the default variable display.
 SUPPL Y VOLT The instrument provides a power-limited supply for external transducers.
 Press or to set the transducer supply voltage between 8 and 24 volts DC as required.
-T-OUT MOJE If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
-This function is useful for the following reasons: • to return the display to a preferred variable after the user has finished reading other information, • to cancel the calibration mode and return to the default display if the user does not exit from the calibration mode for any reason.
-Press or to select the display timeout function as follows: DISABLE - Timeout is completely disabled. • EN DISP - Timeout is enabled during Normal mode and Calibration View mode.
+T-OUT MDJE If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
+This function is useful for the following reasons: to return the display to a preferred variable after the user has finished reading other information, to cancel the calibration mode and return to the default display if the user does not exit from the calibration mode for any reason.
+Press $\blacksquare$ or $\blacksquare$ to select the display timeout function as follows: • DISABLE - Timeout is completely disabled. • EN DISP - Timeout is enabled during Normal mode and Calibration View mode.
 EN EDIT - Timeout is enabled during Calibration Set mode.
 EN ALL - Timeout is enabled for all modes.
 T-OUT SEC The Display Timeout period defines the delay for the Display Timeout mode if it is enabled.
 The display timeout period can be from 10 to 99 seconds.
-RESET RECUM The Reset Accumulated Totals function clears all of the accumulated totals and the non-accumulated totals.
+RESET REEUM The Reset Accumulated Totals function clears all of the accumulated totals and the non-accumulated totals.
 Press or to select YES, then press the set key.
 The instrument makes three beeps to confirm the reset command.

-SET ) ↓ $ ightarrow$ units params inputs ouputs comms tm/log $\operatorname{\mathbf{SETUP}}$ test end DISPL TAGS The Display Tags option determines whether the instrument displays the default display tags or the user-defined tags.
+SET \$ $\blacktriangleright$ ) units params inputs ouputs comms tm/log SETUP test end DISPL TAGS The Display Tags option determines whether the instrument displays the default display tags or the user-defined tags.
 The display tag setting also defines whether the instrument displays the default error and warning messages, or the user-defined messages.
 Note: The user-defined tags can be entered into the instrument only by the manufacturer or the distributor.
-Press ▲ or ▼ to select the Display Tags option as follows: DEFAULT - the instrument displays the default (English) tags USER - the instrument displays the user-defined tags.
-BUCK-F T-OUT pressed) for a period of 10 seconds, the display backlight switches as save power.
+Press • or • to select the Display Tags option as follows: DEFAULT - the instrument displays the default (English) tags USER - the instrument displays the user-defined tags. ₿АСК-Г T-OUT If the backlight timeout is enabled, and there is no user activity (any keys pressed) for a period of 10 seconds, the display backlight switches off to save power.
 The backlight switches on when a key is pressed.
-Select backlight timeout mode as required.
-Press or v to select ENABLE or DISABLE.
+Select the backlight timeout mode as required.
+Press • or • to select ENABLE or DISABLE.
 RATES JP This parameter sets the maximum number of decimal places for displaying or printing main menu rates.
 TOTALS JP This parameter sets the maximum number of decimal places for displaying or printing main menu totals.